DigiScore/neoscore/doc/README.md

 # brown-notation.org site & docs generator

-This is an automatic generator of [brown-notation.org](brown-notation.org).
+This is the generator of [brown-notation.org](http://brown-notation.org).
 It automatically parses the `brown` package and converts its docstrings and readme files into an API reference, combined with a few manually assembled HTML documents which form the non-reference component of the site.